Mince Bake with Vegetables and Brown Rice

 Double the recipe and save time

-The reason I love this dish so much (besides the fact that the kids will eat it without complaining) is that I can double or triple the recipe easily and freeze it for easy meals in the coming weeks.
+I love this dish so much (besides the fact that the kids will eat it without complaining) because I can double or triple the recipe easily and freeze it for easy meals in the coming weeks.

-For a frugal version, double the rice and vegetables without doubling the mince.
-Meat can be the most expensive ingredient in a meal and stretching it out with extra vegetables saves money and adds the extra nutrients from the veggies.
+For a super-frugal version, you can double the rice and vegetables without doubling the mince.
+Meat can be the most expensive ingredient in a meal, and stretching it out with extra vegetables and maybe even some beans save money.

 How to freeze mince bake